jmoggridge/TFmotif-counter/README.md

 ## How it works:

 ### inputs:
-  file of genes identifiers for promoters to search file of TFBS motifs to search for in promoters set of gff3 files to get positional info for genes' transcripts set of fasta files to extract promoter regions from for each gene
+  - a txt file with gene identifiers for promoters to search (needs to match gff3 file, one per line)
+  - a txt file with TFBS motifs to search for in promoters (DNA sequence patterns, one per line)
+  - gff3 files to find the positions for genes within the genome assembly.
+  - fasta.gz files for the genome (together in a directory)

 ### code:
   1. Parse genes, motifs, gff annotations